 - Small things that need to be changed can be sent back to the author together with the review report (i.e. after peer review)

 - Major similarities need to be addressed before the manuscript is sent to review.
 Ask the author to upload a revised file in the same submission (the author must not create a new submission).

 - For more on the similarity test, see Septentrio's guide on plagiarism check.

 - In case of double-blind review, check whether there is any information in the manuscript file that identifies the author.
-See more in Septentrio's guide on Ensuring a (double-)blind review.
+See how to anonymize files in Septentrio's guide to using OJS.
 (Metadata in OJS do not need to be anonymized, as the system removes author-identifying information if double-blind review is chosen.)